UniPD-DII-ETCOMP/DenseMatrixMarket/src/peec1D/README.md

 Available test cases
 --------------------
-6 test cases are contained in separate directories under "test_cases".
+Several test cases are contained in separate directories under "test_cases".
 Each directory contains a description.txt file.
 Set the "test_case_dir" variable in "MAIN_PEEC_sticks_MF.m" to the appriapriate directory.

 User-defined test cases